304 North Cardinal St.

 The outer layer is not made out of urethane like a Pro V1 or TP5 golf ball.
 Because, of this, you should expect a harder feeling roll off the putter.

-When we were testing the Vice Drive golf ball with our wedges we found the golf ball to be surprisingly responsive for this type of golf ball.
+When we were testing the Vice balls for review with our wedges we found the golf ball to be surprisingly responsive for this type of golf ball.
 The overall ball flight was a little higher, which helped compensate for a harder outer layer.

 Off the iron face, our testers noticed that the Vice Drive golf ball was coming off the face very fast.
 One of our testers noticed the ball going 5 yards further than normal.